-The Halton Regional Police Service (HRPS) has developed the following information to help you ensure you know what to do during a robbery and to what to do after one has occurred.
-Additionally, the HRPS recommends that your business adopts additional measures to help minimize the risk of a commercial robbery.
+The Halton Regional Police Service (HRPS) offers the following information to help ensure you know what to do during and after a robbery has occurred.
+The HRPS also recommends these additional measures to minimize the risk of a commercial robbery.

 In the Event of a Robbery

-• Do not do anything to provoke the suspect.
+• Do not do anything to provoke the suspect(s)

 Upon Discovery of a Break-In